 Derivatives.
-The Fund may, but is not required to, use various derivatives described below to earn income, facilitate portfolio management and mitigate risks.
+The Fund may, but is not required to, use various derivatives, including those described below, to earn income, facilitate portfolio management and mitigate risks.
 Such derivatives are generally accepted under modern portfolio management practices and are regularly used by closed-end management investment companies and other institutional investors.
-Although the Adviser seeks to use the practices to further the Fund's investment objectives, no assurance can be given that these practices will achieve this result.
-The Fund may purchase and sell derivative instruments such as exchange-listed and over-the-counter put and call options on securities, financial futures, equity, fixed-income and interest rate indices, and other financial instruments.
+Although the Adviser seeks to use these practices to further the Fund's investment objectives, no assurance can be given that these practices will achieve that result.
+The Fund may purchase and sell derivative instruments such as exchange-listed and OTC put and call options on securities, financial futures, equity, fixed-income and interest rate indices, and other financial instruments.
 It may purchase and sell financial futures contracts and options thereon.
 Moreover, the Fund may enter into various interest rate transactions such as swaps, caps, floors or collars and enter into various currency transactions such as currency forward contracts, currency futures contracts, currency swaps or options on currency or currency futures or credit transactions and credit default swaps.
 The Fund may also purchase derivative instruments that combine features of several of these instruments.
-The Fund generally seeks to use derivatives as a portfolio management or hedging technique to seek to protect against possible adverse changes in the market value of securities held in or to be purchased for the Fund's portfolio, protect the value of the Fund's portfolio, facilitate the sale of certain securities for investment purposes, manage the effective interest rate exposure of the Fund, protect against changes in currency exchange rates, manage the effective maturity or duration of the Fund's portfolio or establish positions in the derivatives markets as a temporary substitute for purchasing or selling particular securities.
-The Fund may use derivatives for non-hedging purposes to enhance potential gain, although no more than 5% of the Fund's net assets will be committed to initial margin and premiums for those positions.
+The Fund generally seeks to use derivatives as a portfolio management or hedging technique to seek to protect against possible adverse changes in the market value of securities held in or to be purchased for its portfolio, protect the value of its portfolio, facilitate the sale of certain securities for investment purposes, manage its effective interest rate exposure, protect against changes in currency exchange rates, manage the effective maturity or duration of its portfolio or establish positions in the derivatives markets as a temporary substitute for purchasing or selling particular securities.
+The Fund may use derivatives for nonhedging purposes to enhance potential gain, although no more than 5% of its net assets will be committed to initial margin and premiums for those positions.